yancong222/SSD-LM-STanglab/README.md

 ```

-## Word/token level coherence measurement:
+## Word/token level and Utterance level coherence measurements:

-K2:10: the word-to-word variability at K inter-word distances, with K ranging from 2 to 10
+- K2:10: the word-to-word variability at K inter-word distances, with K ranging from 2 to 10

-MV5/10: average semantic similarity of each word in 5-or 10-words window
+- MV5/10: average semantic similarity of each word in 5-or 10-words window

-## Utterance level coherence measurement:

-FOC: the first order cosine similarity of consecutive phrase vectors
+- FOC: the first order cosine similarity of consecutive phrase vectors

-SOC: second order cosine similarity between phrase separated by another intervening phrase
+- SOC: second order cosine similarity between phrase separated by another intervening phrase

 ```mermaid